raymcdermott/kafka-sse-clj/README.md

 #Purpose

-A Kafka HTTP Proxy that supports putting and getting data from Kafka using
+A minimal HTTP lib that supports Server-Sent events from Kafka
-- POST for adding data to a topic
-- Server Sent Events to obtain streamed results from a topic

 #Implementation
-The proxy is written in Clojure and can be deployed as is via Docker or Heroku
+The proxy is written in Clojure and can be deployed via Docker or Heroku

 #Benefits of Clojure
 - Transforms / filters can be provided by a transducer function
 - New data items can be checked against a core.spec
+- High degree of composability on top of some sane defaults

 #Output Messages
 Output of the event complies to the eventsource spec and has these semantics: